Ideas-on-Stage/ideasonstage.com/content/uk/resources/books/timeless-presenter-book/index.md

 - Founders and entrepreneurs
 - Executives and managers
 - Anyone whose role depends on influencing others

-- It’s for people who know communication matters and want to approach it with more depth and care.
+It’s for people who know communication matters and want to approach it with more depth and care.

-- It’s not a step-by-step manual.
-If you’re looking for a checklist or a framework, you may prefer Confident Presenter.
+It’s not a step-by-step manual.
+If you’re looking for a checklist or a framework, you may prefer [_Confident Presenter_](/uk/resources/books/confident-presenter-book/).

 This book takes a wider view.
 It invites you to think.